 Here are some signs to look out for:

 Talking about alcohol can be difficult so approach it with sensitivity and empathy.
 Think about how you would feel if a friend or loved one started a conversation with you about your drinking.

 Choose a safe and comfortable place for the conversation, and use positive, supportive language.

-Meanwhile, it's definitely best to avoid harsh criticism, making judgements and labels such as "alcoholic".
-To avoid circular conversations (Them: "No, I'm not!"
-You: "Yes, you are.")
-It's also best to keep your questions open, "I've noticed X, what do you think?" rather than "don't you think you have a problem?"
+Avoid criticism, making judgements and using labels such as "alcoholic".
+Try to keep questions open, such as, "I've noticed X, Y or Z, what do you think?" rather than "don't you think you have a problem?"

-You can also get more advice about the effect alcohol can have on your relationship.
+We also have more advice about the effect alcohol can have on your relationship.

-Are you worried about a parent's drinking?
 If you’re concerned about how much your parents are drinking there is help available.
-Visit The National Association for Children of Alcoholics (NACOA) or phone their free helpline on 0800 358 3456 for more information and support.
+Visit the National Association for Children of Alcoholics (NACOA) or phone their free helpline on 0800 358 3456 for more information and support.